illacloud/illa-design/packages/button/README.md

 # Button

-The Button component is used to trigger an action or event, such as submitting a form, delete a data, and so on
+The Button component is used to trigger an action or event, such as submitting a form, delete a data, and so on.

 ## Installation